Spring 2025 Curriculum Committee Meeting Times and Location:

 • ADT (AA-T or AS-T)

-• AA, AS, or Certificate (low unit or traditional)
+• AA, AS, or Certificate of Achievement

 • Non-Credit Certificate